lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 {{example-private}} contains examples for ML-KEM private keys encoded using the textual encoding defined in {{?RFC7468}}.

+# Implementation Considerations

+Though section 7.1 of {{FIPS203}} mentions the potential to save seed values for future expansion, Algorithm 19 does not make the seed values available to a caller for serialization.
+Similarly, the algorithm that expands seed values is not listed as one of the "main algorithms" and features "internal" in the name.
+Below are possible ways to extend the APIs defined in {{FIPS203}} to support serialization of seed values as private keys.

+To support serialization of seed values as private keys, Algorithm 19 in {{FIPS203}} should return (ek, dk, d, z) on line 7 and Algorithm 16 should be promoted to be a "main algorithm" for external use in expanding seed values.

 # Security Considerations

 The Security Considerations section of {{RFC5280}} applies to this